cjaron03/canvas-and-clay/docs/SECURITY_TODO.md

 - [x] CSRF testing
 - [ ] File upload bypass testing
 - [ ] Authentication bypass testing

+### Password Changes
+- [ ] Require current passwords before allowing a change
+- [ ] validate current password using same rules for reg (length, complexity etc)
+- [ ] log password changes in audit log
+- [ ] require re-auth for sensistive ops after password change

+### Prevent Account duplicates (Check)
+ - [ ] Just check to see if a user can register a account using a email already registered
+Notes:
+  make sure to use bycrpt to generate the hash, update hashed passoword in password field under user model, and consider invalidating all existing sessions after change (revoke csrf tokens)

 ## Implementation Priority Order